xaxxon/v8toolkit/README.md

 If you want the fake method to be associated with `const YourClass` as well, have the lambda take a `const YourClass *` instead.

+Since these methods aren't true C++ methods, you can't access private or protected methods and members, but they are still useful when you need to adjust the javascript values a little bit before they're ready to be sent to the actual object methods.

 #### Introducing the Script Object